The Big Trend: Happy Design

 February 5, 2019

 But it’s not only about greenery and air filters.
-People still want to buy things, so here are my predictions for the six main ways, moods or directions that I think we’ll shortly be moving towards through 2019/20 in literal response to where we find ourselves…
+People still want to shop.
+So here are my predictions for the six main ways, moods or directions that I think we’ll see in 2019…

 The things that we touch everyday can add joy to our lives and emotional value to our environments.
 As such, despite the intensity of our digital age, we still instinctively acknowledge the power of touch and increasingly crave it at home.
 Why?
 Because we are physical, sensory beings with a primal need to surround ourselves with surfaces that thrill our fingertips or tempt our toes.
 In fact, tactile stimulation, whether being hugged or stroking a pet, triggers oxytocin, the love hormone; it also lowers cortisol levels, reducing anxiety and stress.
 It is the language of compassion, helping us bond and connect with others.
 After all, even when we talk of sending a text or email, we refer to it as ‘keeping in touch’!